-LET THEM BE PUT IN THE SHOES OF THE PERSON WHO WERE STOLEN!
+LET THEM BE PUT IN THE SHOES OF THE PERSON WHO WERE STOLEN FROM!

-Another thing you can do is scare them by telling them consequences for if they were caught stealing.
+Another thing you can do is scare them by reminding them that there are stiff consequences if they’re caught stealing.
 Let them know that many shops have cameras and such, even if they think nobody can see it, there’s a chance they can be caught.
 Tell them about how it would feel to be truly punished by the law, because chances are they don’t know anything about that.

 Have you ever stolen anything in your life or experienced your child stealing?
-What are your methods of dealing with them?
+What are your methods of dealing with these issues?